cjolson1/Lagunitas-Quality-Assurance/README.md

 - **Spike Testing:** Determines the ability of the system to handle large increases in usage in a small amount of time.
 Can be done with a variety of performance testing tools, including JMeter.

 Load testing and endurance testing seem most useful to the expected usage of Lagunitas software which will likely endure sustained usage, with minimal high loads or spikes.

+#### Session Based Testing
+Session based testing is when a developer takes 90 ± 45 minutes to try to find errors and break a program.
+It is very exploratory and spontaneous, as opposed to scripted testing with software.
+As a result, new errors can be found while also verifying software requirements.
+Session based testing in conjunction with more traditional, regimented testing is recommended by experts at Microsoft.

+Pros:
+- **Can find previously unknown errors**
+- **Low Cost:** no need to create unit tests, instead the developers get instantaneous feedback on software performance.

+Cons:
+- **Limited by the domain of knowledge of the tester and cannot be done for long period of time**

+Session testing basics:
+- **Goal-based:** Set a focus for the tester.
+Without a clear testing procedure, the session tester will approach the problem in their own way.
+- **Documentation:** The session tester must clearly document what was found and how errors occurred.
+   - **Scenario #1:** I tried launching the Open File dialog using keyboard shortcut, and I found out that the hotkey to Open is “n” instead of the more traditional “o”.
+We should keep the hotkey consistent with other applications.
+Bug #123 filed.
+   - **Scenario #2:** Dragging the Open File dialog window around, and this seems to work fine as expected.
+Also drag the window outside of the screen and the window redraws itself back correctly.
+   - **Scenario #3:** Tried opening file without extension, and Notepad crashes!
+Bug #456 filed.

 ### Acceptance Tests